-The European Water Framework Directive came into force in December 2000 and became part of UK law in December 2003.
-It gives us an opportunity to plan and deliver a better water environment, focussing on ecology.
+The European Water Framework Directive (WFD) came into force in December 2000 and became part of UK law in December 2003.
+It provides an opportunity to plan and deliver a better water environment, focussing on ecology.

-We are the lead authority in England and Wales for:
+The Environment Agency is the lead authority in England for:

 - improvements on inland and coastal waters through better land management